-1. FORMATION OF PARTNERSHIP
+1. FORMATION AND PURPOSE OF THE PARTNERSHIP

-Maple Leaf Short Duration 2016-III Flow-Through Limited Partnership (the "Partnership") was formed on September 16, 2016 as a limited partnership under the laws of the Province of British Columbia.
+Maple Leaf 2018 Flow-Through Limited Partnership (the "Partnership") was formed on October 18, 2018 as a limited partnership under the laws of the Province of British Columbia.
+The address of the Partnership's head office is Suite 808-609 Granville Street, Vancouver, British Columbia.
 The Partnership consists of two classes of limited partnership units, the National Class units and the Québec Class units, each of which is a separate non-redeemable investment fund for securities laws purposes with its own investment portfolio and investment objectives.
-The investment objective of the investment portfolio in respect of the National Class units (the "National Portfolio") and the investment objective of the investment portfolio in respect of the Québec Class units (the "Québec Portfolio" and together with the National Portfolio, the "Portfolios") is to provide holders of National Class units of the Partnership (the "National Class Limited Partners") and the Québec Class units of the Partnership (the "Québec Class Limited Partners"), as applicable, with a tax assisted investment in a diversified portfolio of flow-through shares and other securities, if any, of resource issuers incurring "Canadian exploration expense", certain "Canadian development expense" deemed under the Income Tax Act (Canada) to be "Canadian exploration expense" and certain "Canadian renewable and conservation expense" (as these phrases are defined in that Act (collectively, "Eligible Expenditures")) across Canada with a view to (i) maximizing the tax benefits of an investment in the National Class units or Québec Class units, as applicable and (ii) achieving capital appreciation and/or income for the National Class Limited Partners or Québec Class Limited Partners, as applicable.
-There has been no activity in the Partnership on the date of its formation on September 16, 2016 except for the issuance of one initial limited partner unit of each Class and a capital contribution by the General Partner.
+The investment objective of the investment portfolio in respect of the National Class units (the "National Portfolio") and the investment objective of the investment portfolio in respect of the Québec Class units (the "Québec Portfolio" and together with the National Portfolio, the "Portfolios") is to provide holders of National Class units of the Partnership (the "National Class Limited Partners") and the Ouébec Class units of the Partnership (the "Ouébec Class Limited Partners"), as applicable, with a tax assisted investment in a diversified portfolio of flow-through shares of resource issuers incurring "Canadian exploration expense", and certain "Canadian development expense" which may be renounced under the Income Tax Act (Canada) as "Canadian exploration expense" (as these phrases are defined in that Act (collectively, "Eligible Expenditures")) across Canada with a view to (i) maximizing the tax benefits of an investment in the National Class units or Québec Class units, as applicable and (ii) achieving capital appreciation and/or income for the National Class Limited Partners or Québec Class Limited Partners, as applicable.
+The General Partner of the Partnership is Maple Leaf 2018 Flow-Through Management Corp. ("the "General Partner").
+There has been no activity in the Partnership on the date of its formation on October 18, 2018 except for the issuance of one initial limited partner unit of each Class and a capital contribution by the General Partner.
 Accordingly, no statement of operations or cash flows for the period has been presented.

-The statements of financial position were approved and authorized for issue by the General Partner on September 29, 2016.
+The statements of financial position were approved and authorized for issue by the General Partner on October 31, 2018.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SIGNIFICANT ACCOUNTING POLICIES